 About the Project

 This project, supported by the Strada Education Network, is designed to answer three core questions:

 - Is underemployment a speed bump or a permanent detour?

 Pomp and Circumstances: New Study Finds Most College Graduates Who Start Out Underemployed, Stay There

-In The Permanent Detour: Underemployment’s Long-term Effects on the Careers of College Graduates, produced with Strada Institute for the Future of Work, we found:
+The Permanent Detour: Underemployment’s Long-term Effects on the Careers of College Graduate

 Those who start out behind tend to stay behind.
 Our research found four in 10 college graduates are underemployed in their first job.
 Two-thirds of these graduates will still be underemployed five years later.
-Of those workers underemployed at five years, three-quarters will still be underemployed at the 10-year mark.
+Of those workers underemployed at five years, three-quarters will still be without college-level work at the 10-year mark.